20 Useful Android Apps for Bloggers

 Evernote

-Evernote is freemium service, which allows you to upload content worth 60MB per month to your Evernote account for free.
-For freedom, you will have to buy premium upgrades starting from $5.
+Evernote is a freemium service that allows you to upload content worth 60MB per month to your Evernote account for free.
+For more freedom, you will have to buy premium upgrades starting from $5.

 Google Docs